SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### When a file is created (properties only)

-Triggers the flow when you create a file in a document library, and returns only the custom file properties associated with that file.
+Triggers the flow when you create a file in a document library and returns only the custom file properties associated with that file.

 ### When a file is created in a folder [deprecated]